SnapStream: Efficient Long Sequence Decoding on Dataflow Accelerators: Introduction

+In response, practitioners have developed a variety of architectural modifications and compression methods.
+Multi-query attention \cite{ainslie2023gqatraininggeneralizedmultiquery}, multi-head latent attention \cite{deepseekai2024deepseekv2strongeconomicalefficient} and sliding window attention \cite{gemmateam2024gemma2improvingopen} each modify the attention operation to reduce memory requirements of the attention head, hidden and sequence dimensions respectively.
+However, these methods generally involve training a model from scratch with the proposed attention alternatives, reducing their applicability to existing models.
+KV cache compression methods, such as H$_2$O~\cite{zhang2023h2oheavyhitteroracleefficient} and SnapKV \cite{li2024snapkvllmknowslooking}, take advantage of high sparsity levels in the attention matrix~\cite{zhang2025spargeattentionaccuratetrainingfreesparse} to evict tokens with low attention scores from the KV cache.
+Such methods are largely training-free and can reduce KV cache memory by up to 92\% with negligible decrease in benchmark scores.
 However, when applying these techniques to modern LLM production deployments, the following practical considerations emerge: \begin{itemize} \item \textbf{Long sequence decoding}: KV cache compression methods are generally evaluated on benchmarks with long inputs \cite{bai2024longbenchbilingualmultitaskbenchmark,niah} by compressing the inputs once at the beginning of decoding.
-The effects of KV cache compression are not well understood for reasoning models \cite{wei2023chainofthoughtpromptingelicitsreasoning} that may generate thousands of tokens for a single response, as shown in Table~\ref{tab:deepseek_tokens}. \item \textbf{Continuous batching}: Cloud LLM deployments typically use continuous batching \cite{zhong2024distservedisaggregatingprefilldecoding} to decouple the compute-bound prefill stage of LLM serving from the memory-bound decoding stage (see Figure~\ref{fig:kvcompress_and_cb}(b) for a simplified workflow).
+The effects of KV cache compression are not well understood for reasoning models \cite{wei2023chainofthoughtpromptingelicitsreasoning} that may generate thousands of tokens for a single response, as shown in Table~\ref{tab:deepseek_tokens}. \item \textbf{Continuous batching}: Cloud LLM deployments typically use continuous batching \cite{zhong2024distservedisaggregatingprefilldecoding} to decouple the compute-bound prefill stage of LLM serving from the memory-bound decoding stage (see Fig.~\ref{fig:kvcompress_and_cb}(b) for a simplified workflow).
 It is not clear where KV cache compression fits into this workflow; existing implementations conditionally compress KV caches based on reaching some threshold sequence length, which can occur during either prefill or decoding, not to mention at different times for different batch elements. \item \textbf{Static tensor shapes}: Production LLM systems~\cite{kwon2023efficientmemorymanagementlarge,tensorrt,Prabhakar_2024} use compute graphs with fixed tensor shapes to better allocate on-chip memory resources.
 Existing KV cache compression methods are implemented with dynamic tensor shapes and tend to use slicing, indexing, and concatenation operations that often allocate small, short-lived buffers and promote fragmentation. \end{itemize}